unode/deep-learning-intro/_episodes/01-introduction.md

 If we compare to their biological counterpart neural networks learn by example.
-To give a concrete example, we can consider a child that learns to recognize dogs from examples of dogs.
+To give a concrete example, we can consider a child that learns to recognize dogs from examples of "what a dog is" (typically pictures, drawings, movies, real dogs, etc.).

 ## Machine learning algorithms